 3. Happiness Habituates

 So, if sustained pleasure is impossible, this is likely because it habituates quickly.
 Martin Seilgman, the "Father of Positive Psychology" describes happiness to be the first bite of mint chocolate chip ice cream.
 The first bite is the best and by the second, your experience is already lesser.
 Studies find that the happiness of lottery winners re-calibrates back to former levels six months to a year following their win.
-Therefore; our goal should not be to hustle for achievement, but rather to savor splinters of happiness
+Therefore; our goal should not be to hustle for achievement, but rather to savor splinters of happiness4.
+You Can Use Practice to Improve Your Happiness

 Although half of happiness is predisposed, one can use habits to improve outcome.
 So... journal, practice gratitude, and if you want to promote it...act joyfully even when you don't feel it (synthesized happiness has the same impact on your brain and eventually you actually become happier).
 It is possible that surrounding yourself with positive energy may even change your molecular structure.
 I remember watching this documentary more than a decade ago.
-I still think about it's implications.
+I still think about it's implications.5.
+Seek Flow

 When we do things that we genuinely love, we lose time.
 So, if you are making that cake, or writing, or painting, and you look up to find the windows dark and hours gone, this is your flow.
 Flow begets our greatest happiness.
-If, instead of pretending to love things we do not, we center on spending our energies in our strengths, the outcome is improved emotional satisfaction.
+If, instead of pretending to love things we do not, we center on spending our energies in our strengths, the outcome is improved emotional satisfaction.6.
+Philanthropy Wins

-So, basically, happiness is a combination of how happy you are in your life (satisfied in work, relationships, etc.) and how good you feel on a day to day basis.
+If lottery winners and celebrities can't find happiness at dazzling heights, then who will?
+Research says that it is those who share their wealth (be it physical or experiential) with others.
+So, those who volunteer, give generously, and seek to impact others with their gifts are the happiest of us all.So, basically, happiness is a combination of how happy you are in your life (satisfied in work, relationships, etc.) and how good you feel on a day to day basis.
 The goal is not constant happiness, because this is not possible.
 And flow, philanthropy, gratitude, and practice impact these things.

 What do you think?
 What are you doing to cultivate happiness these days?
 Are you trying to lean into it like Brene says?